mdo992/bobsgame-fonts/README.md

 * **Tinke** – GPL 3.0 Licensed Open Source Software

 ## Installation Instructions
-See the font category on the unofficial bob's game Wikia portal in the .md files for installation instructions.
+See the fonts category on the Bob's Game FANDOM portal in the .md files for installation instructions.

 ## NFTR Installation Instructions
 The NFTR for Pixel Sans Textbook font includes partial coverage of CP1252.
 The only characters missing in the NFTR is the non-breaking space, florin and small tilde.
 Use [Tinke](https://github.com/pleonex/tinke) to replace the font file.